 Biometric Services Fee.
 If you file this application with USCIS, you do not need to include a biometric services fee when you submit Form I-212.
-If you are later notified that you must submit biometrics, follow the instructions on the biometric services appointment notice for instructions on how to pay the biometric services fee.
-When you file this Form I-212 with an agency other than USCIS, check with the agency to determine where you have to submit additional fees for purposes of biometrics capture.
+If you are later notified that you must submit biometrics, you will receive a biometric services appointment notice with instructions on how to submit the additional biometric services fee.
+If you file this Form I-212 with an agency other than USCIS, check with that agency to determine if and when you have to submit a biometric services fee.

 NOTE: The filing fee and biometric services fee are not refundable, regardless of any action USCIS takes on this application.
-DO NOT mail cash.
-You must submit all fees in the exact amount.
+DO NOT MAIL CASH.
+You must submit all fees in the exact amounts.

-When applying with USCIS: Use the following guidelines when you prepare your check or money order for the Form I-212 fee:
+When applying with USCIS.
+Use the following guidelines when you prepare your check or money order for the Form I-212 filing fee:

-- 1. The check or money order must be drawn on a bank or other financial institution located in the United States and must be payable in U.S. currency; and - 2.
-Make the check or money order payable to U.S. Department of Homeland Security.

-NOTE: Spell out U.S. Department of Homeland Security; do not use the initials "USDHS" or "DHS."
+- 1. The check or money order must be drawn on a bank or other financial institution located in the United States and must be payable in U.S. currency; and - Make the check or money order payable to U.S. Department of Homeland Security.
+NOTE: Spell out U.S. Department of Homeland Security; do not use the initials "USDHS" or "DHS." - 3.
+If you live outside the United States, contact the nearest U.S. Embassy or U.S. Consulate for instructions on the method of payment.